Written by

 Apart from its most scenic views and breathtaking monuments, Madrid is also famous for its Calamari Sandwiches, Egyptian temples, the world’s biggest drive-in cinemas, and the worlds best footballers.

-How do I spend a day in Madrid?
+How do one spend a day in Madrid?

 Some of the most fun things to do in Madrid are: 1.
 Go treasure hunting at El Rastro 2.
 Watch a performance at the Gran Via 3.
 Visit the Gateway of the Sun (Puerta del Sol) 4.
 Have a scrumptious breakfast at San Gines

-Where can I go at night in Madrid?
+Where can one go at night in Madrid?

-If you are a night owl, here are a few places to visit in Madrid at night: 1.
+If the person is a night owl, here are a few places to visit in Madrid at night: 1.
 Visit the Reina Sofía Museum 2.
 Visit a nightclub and dance till dawn.
 3. Enjoy a theatre at Gran Vía 4.
 Enjoy a flamenco show.

-You will easily need 10 days or more to explore the city of Madrid and a few of its neighbouring areas such as Barcelona and Andalusia.
+one will easily need 10 days or more to explore the city of Madrid and a few of its neighboring areas such as Barcelona and Andalusia.

 People Also Read